gskril/opensea-monitor/README.md

 - NFT's can be hidden on OpenSea profiles, but the API still tracks them.
 This might make the number you see on OpenSea's website next to "Collected" and the number returned by this monitor different.

 ## Future Ideas
+- Allow for monitoring multiple OpenSea profiles at once.
 - Make Twitter bot that tweets when there's activity in celebs' OpenSea accounts.
 Inspired by [@BigTechAlert](https://twitter.com/bigtechalert).
-- Allow for monitoring multiple OpenSea profiles at once.
-- Add Discord Webhooks as method for notifications